Gender Studies Certificate

 Requirements for Admission:

-NLS 602 Workshop in Financial Resource Development (3)
+- NLS 602 Financial Resource Management and Development

 Organizational Dynamics Certificate